 - You Want to Avoid Asset Management Fees.
 M1 Finance doesn’t charge asset management fees on its template portfolios, although account holders are usually liable for fund fees and expenses levied by their component instruments.
 Still, this model significantly reduces M1 Finance members’ net investment expenses and could increase returns in the long run.

 - You Want to Borrow Against the Value of Your Portfolio.
 M1 Finance offers a low-cost portfolio line of credit for investment account holders with adequate balances.
-You’re free to use your M1 Borrow draws pretty much however you choose, making this a nice source of liquidity for debt consolidation, home improvement, and other legitimate expenses — generally at far lower cost than an unsecured personal loan and without the collateral requirements of a home equity loan or line of credit.
+You’re free to use your M1 Borrow draws pretty much however you choose, making this a nice source of liquidity for debt consolidation, home improvement, and other legitimate expenses — generally at a far lower cost than an unsecured personal loan and without the collateral requirements of a home equity loan or line of credit.

 You Should Invest With Betterment If…